Diffraction of singularities for the wave equation on manifolds with corners: Edge-b calculus

 This is tangent to the fibers of $\dbetaeb:\ebSigma\cap\Sebstar[\ef]M\to S^*W$, in fact to its natural extension to a neighborhood of $\ebSigma\cap\Sebstar[\ef]M$ in $\Sebstar[\ef]M$, so if $b\in\CI(\Sebstar[\ef]M)$ with $b|_{\Sebstar[\ef]M}$ constant along the fibers of this extension, then $\sigma^{\mu-1}\sH_{\ebo,f}b\in x\CI(\Sebstar M)$ for $f$ homogeneous degree $\mu$.

 The fact that the operators are defined by kernels which are conormal means that there is an operator wave front set $\ebWF'$ for the $\ebo$-calculus, i.e.\ for $A\in\Psieb{*}(M)$, $\ebWF'(A)\subset\Sebstar M,$ with the properties (A)--(F) of \cite[Section~3]{mvw1}, so in particular algebraic operations are microlocal, see properties (A)--(B), and there are microlocal parametrices at points at which the principal symbol is elliptic (see property (E)).
 These parametrices have error terms with which are smooth on the double space, but they are not compact.
+We will abuse notation by writing